On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Introduction

-A natural question is how to extend these results to the motivic world.
-Recall that in this world, for every perfect field $k$ (at least) we define a category $\SH(k)$ analogous to $\SH$, but starting with smooth varieties as building blocks instead of topological spaces.
-One would then like to find a nice category $\mathcal{C}(k)$ analogous to $D(Ab)$ and prove a conservativity and Pic-injectivity theorem for a functor $\SH(k) \to \mathcal{C}(k)$.
-The first such result has been obtained by Morel.
-Recall that Morel, Ayoub and others have defined and studied a category $D_\Aone(k)$ and a functor $C_*: \SH(k) \to D_\Aone(k)$, see for example \cite[Section 5.2]{morel2004motivic-pi0}.
-Both the categories $\SH(k)$ and $D_\Aone(k)$ afford a $t$-structure, and $C_*$ induces an isomorphisms of the hearts.
+We wish to investigate how to extend these results to the motivic world.
+Recall that in this world, for every field $k$ (at least) there is defined a category $\SH(k)$ analogous to $\SH$, but starting with smooth varieties as building blocks instead of topological spaces.
+In complete analogy with the classical situation, Morel, Ayoub and others have defined and studied a category $D_\Aone(k)$ and a functor $C_*: \SH(k) \to D_\Aone(k)$; see for example \cite[Section 5.2]{morel2004motivic-pi0}.
+Both of the categories $\SH(k)$ and $D_\Aone(k)$ carry a $t$-structure (known as the \emph{homotopy $t$-structure}, not the conjectural motivic $t$-structure), and $C_*$ induces an isomorphisms of the hearts.
+(See Section \ref{sec:abstract-hurewicz} for our conventions regarding $t$-structures.)
 Let us write $\ul \pi_i(E)$ for the homotopy objects of a spectrum $E \in \SH(k)$ in this $t$-structure, and $\ul h'_i(E)$ for the homotopy objects of $C_* E$.
-Then Morel has proved that for 0-connectve $E$ one has $\ul \pi_0(E) = \ul h'_0(E)$ \cite[Theorem 6.37]{A1-alg-top}.
+Then Morel has proved that for 0-connective $E$ one has $\ul \pi_0(E) \iso \ul h'_0(E)$ \cite[Theorem 6.37]{A1-alg-top}.
 This is a perfect analog of the classical Hurewicz theorem, and the conservativity and Pic-injectivity theorems follow in the same way as classically.

-The problem with this formulation is that the category $D_\Aone(k)$ seems to be very hard to study.
-Moreover Voevodsky has constructed the category $\DM(k)$ which feels like a more traditional candidate for a Hurewicz theorem.
-But even though $\DM(k)$ affords a $t$-structure, and there is a nice functor $M: \SH(k) \to \DM(k)$, the hearts of $\SH(k)$ and $\DM(k)$ are definitely \emph{not} equivalent, so some new idea is needed.
-Write $\ul h_i(E)$ for the homotopy objects of $ME$ for $E \in \SH(k)$.
+The problem with this formulation is that the category $D_\Aone(k)$ is not yet very well understood.
+Moreover Voevodsky has constructed the category $\DM(k)$ which some may consider to be a more accessible target category for a Hurewicz Theorem.
+But even though $\DM(k)$ has a $t$-structure, and there is a nice functor $M: \SH(k) \to \DM(k)$, the hearts of $\SH(k)$ and $\DM(k)$ are definitely \emph{not} equivalent, so some new idea is needed.
+Write $\ul h_i(E)$ for the homotopy objects of $ME$ (in the homotopy $t$-structure on $\DM(k)$) for $E \in \SH(k)$.
 Suppose $E \in \SH(k)$ is 0-connective.
 Our first contribution is to identify $\ul h_0(E)$.

-\begin{thm*}[Compare Theorem \ref{thm:hurewicz}.]
-Let $E \in \SH(k)$ be 0-connective.
+\begin{thm*}[Motivic Hurewicz Theorem; see Theorem \ref{thm:hurewicz}] Let $E \in \SH(k)$ be 0-connective.
 Then in notation to be explained later, we have

 \end{thm*} Here we use implicitly that the heart of $\DM(k)$ can be identified with a subcategory of the heart of $\SH(k)$.
 This theorem shows that we lose some information in passing to the motive, and so cannot expect a perfect analogy with the classical situation.
 Nonetheless we can prove the following.